 TEP’s Market Harborough Office Celebrates its 10th Year

 To kick off the series of events, the Market Harborough team travelled to Haygates Farm in Great Bowden to volunteer at ‘Wellness in the Wild’, a wildlife retreat for veterans and the general public.
-The team spent the day helping to plant 900 hawthorn tree whips, a worthwhile way to kick off the celebration event schedule!
+The team spent the day helping to plant 900 hawthorn tree whips, a worthwhile way to launch the celebration event schedule!

-For event number two, the Market Harborough Office hosted “The Great TEP Bake Off”.
+For event number 2, the Market Harborough Office hosted “The Great TEP Bake Off”.
 The event was supported by TEP’s other offices across the UK, who held additional bake sales and bake offs in support of our chosen CSR charities.
 We clearly have quite a few unsung culinary heroes TEP and choosing a Star Baker from each office was no piece of cake!
 Congratulations to Star Bakers Maggie Fennell, Darren Bennett, Elin Roberts and Eddie Chandler, who won the coveted ‘Star Baker’ trophies at each of our offices.

 Covering 439 hectares, Bradgate Park is home to some of England’s oldest fossils and rocks, and boasts a rich variety of species including fallow and red deer, kingfishers, the rare ‘Charnwood spider,’ and 800-year-old ancient oaks.
 The park was also the childhood home of Lady Jane Grey, the “Nine Days’ Queen” who briefly claimed the throne of England and Ireland from 10th-19th July 1553.
 This status will help protect the park’s natural assets and ensure sustainable management for the future.
 Once at Bradgate Park, the team rewarded themselves with ice creams and a closer look at Old John Tower, an 18th-century Georgian folly and one of Leicestershire’s most iconic landmarks.